Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='RunPipeline'></a>**Run Object Detection Pipeline**

-Open the Object-Detection-Pipeline-Deployment.ipynb file and start executing cells
+Open the Object-Detection-Pipeline-Deployment.ipynb file and start executing cells, screenshots of which is captured below.

-Clone required git repositories

 ![Object Detection Pipeline](pictures/2-clone.png)